surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 ## Dependency Filters

-You can refer the existing lookup, based on which a new lookup is created to retrieve the data based of the referred lookup.
+You can refer the existing lookup, based on which a new lookup is created to retrieve the data based on referred lookup.
 In this way  you can extract the data depending on referred lookup field.

    -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.